acceleratedscience/open-ad-toolkit/openad/user_toolkits/README.md

 ### 2. Function file - func_hello_world.py

 This file contains your command function which get executes when running the command.
 It gets passed two parameters:
-- `inputs` A dictionary containing all information relating to the command the user typed.
+- `inputs` A dictionary containing all information relating to the command that was run.
 - `cmd_pointer` An instance of the [RUNCMD class](../app/main.py), which is a subclass of the [`Cmd`](https://docs.python.org/3/library/cmd.html) library class.

-What our "hello world" example's function file looks like:
+Our example `func_hello_world.py` file structure looks as follows:

     def hello_world(inputs: dict, cmd_pointer):
         print('hello, world')